Eyelid Surgery Claims

 Most eyelid surgery procedures are a success, but if you believe that your surgeon acted carelessly throughout the surgery process, you may have a clinical negligence case.

-If you believe you’ve suffered an injury due to a lack of care by a medical professional, contact Jefferies Solicitors on 0800 342 3206 or online where one of our friendly team members will be happy to help.
+If you believe you’ve suffered an injury due to a lack of care by a medical professional, contact Jefferies on on 0800 342 3206 or online where one of our friendly team members will be happy to help.
+We offer a no win, no fee service.

 The Process of Eyelid Surgery